Async Rust, Part Three: IO

 Non-blocking

-The first problem is easier, because Rust has a solution in the standard library.Well, it has three quarters of a solution.
+There's a solution for the first problem in the standard library.Well, there's three quarters of a solution.
 For the rest we're gonna cheat… TcpListener and TcpStream both have set_nonblocking methods, which make accept, read, and write return ErrorKind::WouldBlock instead of blocking.

 Technically, set_nonblocking by itself is enough to get async IO working.
 Without solving the second problem, we'll burn 100% CPU busy looping until we exit, but our output will still be correct, and we can lay a lot of groundwork before we get to the more complicated part.